If you, like me, have been having a cup of Joe every day for years you have most likely experimented with your drink’s condiments.

 So if you’re in a hurry, here’s what you should consider if you’re about to have coffee with honey:

-- Whether having coffee with honey would be enjoyable depends on your personal taste.
+- Naturally, whether having coffee with honey tastes good depends on your personal perception of flavor.
 Many people have their coffee that way, so do I from time to time.
 Give it a try to find out whether you like it.
+I’d say honey has a much better impact on the flavor, compared to sugar.
+Even more so if you try adding it to a cup with nice floral and/or citrus notes.

-- If you usually add 1 teaspoon of sugar to your coffee, replace it with half a teaspoon of honey, as the latter is sweeter.
+- Honey is sweeter than sugar.
+If you usually add 1 teaspoon of sugar to your coffee, replace it with half a teaspoon of honey.

 - Honey is generally considered a healthier sweetener compared to sugar.

-- If you’re trying to take advantage of its beneficial properties, put raw honey in your coffee instead of pasteurized and filtered one.
+- If you’re motivated to add honey for its nutritional value and beneficial substances, put raw honey in your coffee instead of pasteurized and filtered one.

-- You shouldn’t add it to hot coffee, as this might decrease its antibacterial potency and potentially cause an increase of HMF levels.
+- Some sources suggest that you shouldn’t add honey to hot coffee, as this may decrease its antibacterial potency and potentially cause an increase of HMF levels.
 HMF is a controversial organic compound I touch on later in the article.

 Now let’s explore further.